Worship as a Window

 By Nicholas Zork

 Metaphor is a primary way we understand and communicate our understanding of the world we share.
-Scripture is filled with metaphors: Light and Darkness (1 John 1:5), Shepherd and Sheep (John 10:11), the Vine and the Branches (John 15:5), the Potter and the Clay (Isaiah 64:8), the Bride and Bridegroom (Revelation 19:7), and many more.
+Scripture is filled with metaphors: Light and Darkness (1 John 1:5), the Good Shepherd and the Sheep (John 10:11), the Vine and the Branches (John 15:5), the Potter and the Clay (Isaiah 64:8), the Bride and Bridegroom (Revelation 19:7), and many more.

 While the Bible does not explicitly use a window as a metaphor for worship, the connection between worship and transformed vision is pervasive.
 In addition to other metaphors for worship—e.g., worship as a sacrifice (Romans 12:1) or worship as a banquet/feast (Revelation 19:9)—I’d suggest that thinking of worship as a window can illuminate and clarify how we approach worship ministry.